 With the right data governance approach and supporting technology, organizations can ensure GDPR compliance with their current, as-is architecture and data assets – and ensure new data sources and/or changes to the to-be architecture incorporate the appropriate controls.

-Stakeholders across the enterprise need to be GDPR aware and enabled so that compliance is built in, cultural.
+Stakeholders across the enterprise need to be GDPR aware and enabled so that compliance is built in at a cultural level.

-For more information about increasing your expertise in relation to data governance and GDPR, get our new white paper.
+For more information about increasing your expertise in relation to data governance and GDPR, download our guide to managing GDPR with data governance.